← All guides

 Is sustainable merchandise more expensive?

-It can cost more upfront because responsible materials and fair-paid makers are not the cheapest option, but the value per item is higher since people keep and use it rather than binning it.
+Eco materials can cost a little more upfront because organic and recycled inputs are not the cheapest option, but the value per item is higher since people keep and use it rather than binning it.
 There is no single figure, as it depends on the items and quantity.
 Tell us your brief and we will shape options to fit and quote clearly.

 Choose branding methods that suit the material, such as debossing, engraving or subtle screen prints, rather than heavy plastic-based prints that can compromise recyclability.
 A light, tasteful mark also makes items more likely to be kept and used.
 We design in house and send free mockups within 24 hours, so you can check the finish before anything is produced.